Special Education MEd

 Why Apply for UMass Boston’s Special Education MEd Program?

 This program offers opportunities for students to learn to about special education and inclusive pedagogy and content across the curriculum areas.
 Through working with dedicated faculty to develop teaching skills, action research skills, and knowledge of child and youth development, our graduates are prepared to work in urban, diverse, and inclusive settings and serve students and their families as soon as they graduate.

-This is a 39-credit program with courses in both content and pedagogy.
+This 39-credit program includes courses in both content and pedagogy.
 Students are required to complete field experience hours throughout their program, culminating in a 300-hour practicum in a classroom in their final semesters.

-UMass Boston’s Special Education, MEd - Moderate Disabilities Tracks focus on developing skills to work with culturally and linguistically diverse children and/or adolescents who are at risk and/or have special educational needs.
+Upon satisfactory completion of the master's degree program, you’ll be awarded a Master of Education in Special Education.
+The Special Education MEd - Moderate Disabilities tracks focus on developing skills to work with culturally and linguistically diverse children and/or adolescents who are at risk and/or have special educational needs.
 Through courses, field-based experiences, and practica, the program affords general educators, special educators, and other specialists the opportunity to hone critical assessment, instructional, and consultation abilities.
-Course work and experiences focus on the design and implementation of, and advocacy for, a range of learning settings for children with disabilities, designed in collaboration with their teachers and families, especially for those who are from diverse backgrounds.
+Coursework and experiences focus on the design and implementation of, and advocacy for, a range of learning settings for children with disabilities, designed in collaboration with their teachers and families, especially for those who are from diverse backgrounds.
 The urban, multicultural school provides the central context within which graduate students are guided to reflect on their teaching practices and to view themselves as active contributors to school improvement.